forta-network/forta-contracts/README.md

 Deposited stake is represented by ERC-1155 shares, for active and inactive (withdrawal initiated, non-transferrable) stake.
 Share ID is derived from the subject type, subject ID and it being active or inactive.

+## ScannerNodeVersion

+Holds the accepted Scanner Node software image IPFS hash.
+A change in the version will trigger Scanner Node autoupdate.
+New versions will be proposed by governance.

 ## Utils

+### AccessManager

+[Access Control](https://docs.openzeppelin.com/contracts/4.x/api/access#AccessControl) Singleton for all contracts except Token and VestingWallets

 ### Router